KanFudz/MeXE402_Midterm_JohnReiR.Malata_ArianeMaeD.Umali/README.md

 - <b>e</b> is the base of the natural logarithm.
 - <b>&beta;<sub>0</sub>, &beta;<sub>1</sub>, &beta;<sub>2</sub>, ..., &beta;<sub>n</sub></b> are the model coefficients.

-In this project, we will apply Logistic Regression to the **Bank Note Authentication UCI Dataset** to classify banknotes as either authentic or counterfeit based on their features.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In this project, we will apply Logistic Regression to the **Bank Note Authentication UCI Dataset** to classify banknotes as either authentic or counterfeit based on their features.

 ## III.
 Dataset Description